-Regardless of the result of the Title IX grievance process, Bethany reserves the right to continue supportive measures.
-Therefore, if Bethany determines that a respondent is not responsible for violating Title IX or other Bethany policies, Bethany may continue providing supportive measures to a complainant or respondent to restore or preserve equal access to their education.
+Regardless of the result of Process A: Title IX Formal Complaint & Grievance Process or Process B: Sexual Misconduct Complaint Resolution Process, Bethany reserves the right to continue supportive measures.
+Therefore, if Bethany determines that a respondent is not responsible for violating Title IX, this policy, or other Bethany policies, Bethany may continue providing supportive measures to a complainant or respondent to restore or preserve equal access to their education.